 According to Acts 2:9-11, the Persians, known then as Parthians and Medes, along with others, like "the Elamites, those dwelling in Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the parts of Libya adjoining Cyrene, visitors from Rome, both Jews and proselytes, Cretans and Arabs", were “declaring the wonders of God” in one tongue 2000 years ago during the outpouring of the Holy Spirit at Pentecost in Jerusalem.

 The Parthians and Medes were original Iranian tribes, the beginning of the nation of Iran.
 From that time until today, Christianity has been a continuous presence in Iran.
 When the Christian persecution of the 21st century threatened to annihilate the church, Iranian Christians relied TOTALLY on their faith in Jesus, and became bolder witnesses, just as they were commissioned to do long ago at Pentecost.
-Today, the church in Iran is the fastest growing Christian church in the entire world.
-More Iranians have become Christians in the last 20 years than in the previous 13 centuries combined since Islam came to Iran. https://www.facebook.com/fontanacommunitychurch/posts/1275496282530558:0
+In fact, up until recently, the church in Iran was the fastest growing Christian church in the entire world.
+Today, they are being systematically annhililated BECAUSE they are maintaining their boldness as Christians.

 Cappadocia, Pontus and Asia, Phrygia and Pamphylia were districts in Asia Minor, now known as Turkey.
 Antioch, Turkey, is the place where followers of Jesus were first referred to as Christians (Acts 11:26).
 There was a massive genocide of 3 million Christians in Turkey following World War I. Today, there is increasing Christian persecution in Turkey.
 In the last 5 years, more than 100 pastors and Christian leaders have been deported from Turkey.